 The Harmonic Minor, with its five altered notes, is ideal for playing World Music, typically played in 1st Position (Straight Harp).
 It offers a soulful, Eastern European sound, perfectly suited for playing traditional ethnic music spanning many different cultures, including: Eastern European, Gypsy, Yiddish, Asian, Tango and Reggae music.

 NOTE: The Harmonic Minor is a unique “modal music” tuning with different Minor/Major scales.
-Please refer to our Position Charts to learn more.
+Please refer to the Harmonic Minor Key Guide Chart to learn more.

 Explore, experiment, and express yourself with our different Lee Oskar Harmonicas tunings in various keys!